WispySparks/Doorbell/README.md

 spicetify apply
 ```
 And you're done!
 Whenever Spotify is open it will automatically connect to Doorbell and start listening for song requests.

+### Tests
+There's various tests to cover the functionality of Doorbell and to run them make sure that the `src/` directory is on your `PYTHONPATH`.
+The most useful test is `test/app_test.py` which allows you to run Doorbell from the command line and try out your changes without going through Slack.